zenifold/quanti-slack-poll/Readme.md

 `/quanti Drink?
 Wine Beer Water --anonymous`
 The name of users will not be displayed while they vote--no-anonymous-label/askia Drink?
 Beer Water --anonymous --no-anonymous-labelWhen the anonymous flag is set, hides the anonymous poll quote at the end of the poll message.

-/quanti is licensed by [Askia - automating insight](https://www.askia.com) under [GNU GPL v3](https://github.com/Askia/askia-slack-poll/blob/master/LICENSE).
+/quanti is licensed by [Quanti - Quantitative Research](https://www.quanti.consulting) under [GNU GPL v3](https://github.com/Zenifold/quanti-slack-poll/blob/master/LICENSE).

 ## Contributing